soneom14/SOC-Investigation-Lab/README.md

 This project demonstrates a Security Operations Center (SOC) investigation workflow using Kali Linux, Metasploitable2, Nmap, Wireshark, and VirtualBox.

-The objective is to simulate a real-world SOC analyst environment by performing network discovery, traffic analysis, evidence collection, and vulnerability assessment in a controlled lab environment.
+The objective was to simulate a real-world SOC analyst environment by performing network verification, service discovery, traffic analysis, evidence collection, and security assessment within a controlled laboratory environment.

 ---